markshevchenko/algorithms-in-rust/book/1_Arrays_as_data_structures.md

 As you have possibly noticed, inside the `for` loop we use the *star* operator to get access to elements.
 It's because the iterator returns references to elements instead of elements themselves.

-If you're not familiary with references you can skip theese details now.
+If you're not familiar with references you can skip theese details now.
 We will return to refernces in the Chapter 5.

 What we should understand — iterators hide details of implementation.
 We can use them with all collection types like lists, sets, and arrays of course.